 Medical Student Debt

 A lack of interest in primary care fields can be attributed to various social and cultural factors; however, the biggest deterrent for medical students tends to be mere economics.
 The average Michigan medical student graduates with a debt of around $190,000, which is just shy of the median salary of a primary care physician and causes many medical students to pass over primary care in favor of more lucrative specialties.
+Loan forgiveness programs greatly help medical students choose primary care specialties like family medicine.

 Michigan State Loan Repayment Program